Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 Furthermore, regarding the exclusion of antisocial forces, TDK conducts preliminary surveys of suppliers when starting or restarting business with them.

-Furthermore, TDK conducts environmental-initiative surveys of suppliers relating to their efforts to reduce CO2 emissions.
-Based on the results of these surveys, we have been conducting supplier awards and feedback sessions on the results for four consecutive years.
-This feedback provides not only the results of the assessment, but also information on where each company's performance stands within its peer group.
-We expect this to help them identify opportunities for further improvement and encourage them to take action.
-Furthermore, starting in fiscal 2024, we invited lecturers from CDP and conducted webinars on the CDP Supply Chain Program for approximately 160 companies.
-Additionally, we conducted energy-saving on-site diagnostics for several suppliers.
-Recognizing these activities, TDK has received an A rating in the CDP Supplier Engagement Assessment for four consecutive years.
+• TDK also conducts surveys of suppliers’ environmental initiatives to reduce CO2 emissions, etc. Based on the results obtained in these surveys, we have for five years now been holding supplier award activities and providing feedback on the survey results.
+This feedback includes not only the assessment results, but also information on where each company’s performance stands within its peer group.
+We have also been arranging for lecturers from CDP to provide webinars for a total of approximately 150 companies to explain the CDP Supply Chain Program.
+Additionally, we conducted on-site energy-saving diagnostics for several suppliers, offering advice on how to reduce electricity consumption.
+These activities have been recognized, with TDK receiving an A rating in the CDP Supplier Engagement Assessment for five consecutive years.

 Declaration of Partnership Building